-Bring Your Own Device trends may be sweeping the workplace, but many organisations are yet to put effective policies in place to prevent security breaches.
+Bring Your Own Device trends may be sweeping the workplace, but many organizations are yet to put effective policies in place to prevent security breaches.
 How can you ensure your data is secure while still reaping the benefits?

-As improvements and affordability in mobile technology continues, more and more organisations are adopting Bring Your Own Device (BYOD) allowances into their workplaces, giving freedom and flexibility to the employees that feeds back into greater productivity for the company.
+As improvements and affordability in mobile technology continues, more and more organizations are adopting Bring Your Own Device (BYOD) allowances into their workplaces, giving freedom and flexibility to the employees that feeds back into greater productivity for the company.

 In the UK, law firm DLA Piper found that 60% of respondents adopted a BYOD approach, with 18% requiring their employees to bring their own device.

 However, as BYOD becomes more mainstream, the control that organizations once had over the computing systems and files in their workplace is slipping.